yingtaoluo/Nanofiltration-Membrane-Deep-Learning/README.md

 ## Prerequisite Environment (Recommended)
 Visual Studio 2017, CUDA 9.0, cudnn 7.4.2, python 3.6, numpy 1.14.5, pytorch 1.12.0, matplotlib 3.0.3, argparse 1.4.0
 ## Instruction Manual
 We provide codes for neural network training in the repository.
 Because Argparse package is used, only by Command Prompt or Shell can you run the code.
 You could vary the variables in the Command Prompt in order to modify the program mode, such as training, plotting, etc. To help those who are not familiar with arg**, text file named "cmd instructions" has been included in the repository.
-After downloading the data from the link given below, you need to modify the data loading path in the python file accordingly before running the codes.
+After downloading the data, you need to modify the data loading path in the python file "train.py" before running the codes.
 ## Data Availability
 We provide ready-made data and codes for data generation in this link:  https://pan.baidu.com/s/1_EU6w0xVxbzKk-YRX1l3PA